 Okka is the writer/performer/producer of, among others, a deaf-accessible, solo spoken word/art show, “Eve and Mary Are Having Coffee”.
 It premiered at Edinburgh Fringe 2014 as Indonesia’s only representative, with a grant from HIVOS.
 She was recognized in 2014 by UNFPA as one of Indonesia’s “Inspirational Young Leaders Driving Social Change” for “raising awareness of disability through inclusive arts”, and has been awarded six residencies, with a seventh upcoming.

-Published internationally in anthologies and journals, Okka has also presented work extensively, in nine countries, is co-editor of HEAT, an anthology of Southeast Asian urban writing (Buku Fixi Publishing, 2016), and a PhD-by-practice candidate at Goldsmiths, as an LPDP Scholar in Visual Cultures.
+Published internationally in anthologies and journals, Okka has also presented work extensively, in nine countries, is co-editor of Stairs and Whispers: D/deaf and Disabled Poets Write Back (Nine Arches Press, 2017), HEAT: A Southeast Asian Urban Anthology (Buku Fixi Publishing, 2016), and is a PhD-by-practice candidate at Goldsmiths, as an LPDP Scholar in Visual Cultures.
+Her first full-length poetry collection, Rope, will be published by Nine Arches Press in October 2017.